DrQuestion/carmon/tests/testthat/_snaps/helpers.md

     Code
       which_omics()
     Message
-      "rna-seq", also as "rnaseq", "gene counts", "transcriptomics" is modeled by default as count data with a negative-binomial marginal.
+      "rna-seq", also as "rnaseq", "rna", "gene counts", "transcriptomics" is modeled by default as count data with a negative-binomial marginal.

+      "mirna-seq", also as "mirnaseq", "microrna-seq", "micrornaseq", "mirna", "microrna"
+          is modeled by default as count data with a negative-binomial marginal.

       "proteomics", also as "protein fragments", "protein counts"